Marlinekhavele/Contact-Centre-API/README.md

 Set `DEBUG = False` in settings.py

 - A Dockerfile is provided for containerized deployment.
+- To spin up the service locally you can run `make serve`  this will start the service locally and you should be able to see API documentaion on the swagger ui.

 N/B
 - when you think of seasonality the whole design changes